SDHacks/hackathon-rules/Rules.md

 ## The rules of the competition

-1. There is no maximum or minimum team size.
-But make sure to check how many prizes are available per team.
-If a large team wins a challenge, there might not be enough prizes for everyone.
+1. The maximum team size is 4 people.
-2. Teams should be made up exclusively of students (or recent graduates within one year of having graduated) who are not organizers, volunteers, judges, sponsors, or in any other privileged position at the event.
+2. Teams should be made up exclusively of students (or recent graduates within one year of having graduated) who are not organizers, mentors, judges, sponsors, or in any other privileged position at the event.
 3. All team members should be present at the event.
 Leaving the venue for some time to hack elsewhere is fine.
-4. Teams can of course gain advice and support from organizers, volunteers, sponsors, and others.
+4. Teams can gain advice and support from organizers, volunteers, sponsors, and others.
 5. All work on a project should be done at the hackathon.
 6. Teams can use an idea they had before the event.
 7. Teams can work on ideas that have already been done.
 Hacks do not have to be “innovative”.
 If somebody wants to work on a common idea they should be allowed to do so and should be judged on the quality of their hack.
 These days it’s hard to find something that’s fully original and teams might not know an idea has been done before anyway.